airpair/git-powered-collaborative-blogging/post.md

 --

 > *** Our new authoring tools will be officially annouced first week of March.
-We'd love to hear what your feedback before then.
-Feel free to fork this post to share thoughts. ***
+We'd love to your feedback before then.
+Feel free to fork this post too. ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->